trax-project/moodle-trax-logs/doc/id.md

 This is an optional setting.
 Its default value is *0*.
 When set to *1*, all known information is added to the xAPI object, like the name of the user, or the full definition of the activity.

+Furthermore, when you request a user with this option, the `account.name` property of the xAPI object is the username of the user, and not its UUID.

 ### Activities request example